Buying a house is one of the most significant decisions you’ll ever make, and it’s not something to take lightly.

 - Property Taxes: Research local tax rates and how they’ve trended over time.

-- Capital Gains: If you plan to sell the house in the future, consider the potential capital gains tax implications.
-It does not apply in Canada if the property that you are selling is your principal residence.
+- Capital Gains: It does not apply in Canada if the property that you are selling is your principal residence, though you are still required to report the sale on your annual tax return.

 Home Design and Layout